helgatheviking/Nav-Menu-Roles/readme.md

 1. Return to Tools>Import and this time select the Nav Menu Roles importer.
 1. Use the same .xml file and perform a second import
 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

+### Is Nav Menu Roles compatible with WPML ? ###

+Yes, but manually.
+WPML developers have informed me that the meta data for nav menu items is **not** synced by WPML, meaning that menus copied into a new language will not bring their custom Nav Menu Roles settings.
+However, if you manually reconfigure the settings, the new language menu will work as expected.